QUESTIONS AND ANSWERS

 I think I can because I've been a "bagholder" myself and I know how it feels to buy high and anxiously wait for the market turnaround.

-Probably the quickest way of breaking even on an unsuccessful trade is to average down, but only if you are confident it could be "the bottom" and there are no immediate risks, like a public offering or a reverse stock split.
+Probably the quickest way of breaking even on an unsuccessful trade is to average down, but only if you are confident it could be "the bottom" and there are no immediate risks, like a public offering, liquidation, or a reverse stock split.

-A correct interpretation of price action is critical in avoiding potential pitfalls.
+A correct interpretation of price action is critical to avoiding potential pitfalls.

 - Never be in a hurry to take a trade; waiting is also a trading strategy.